-If urgency, frequency or urge incontinence persist continue P09 for alternating sessions.
+If urgency, frequency or urge incontinence persist continue using P09 for alternating sessions.
+Steps for using P09 can be found on page 47.

 How are you getting on?
 Compare how you feel now to how you felt in Week 1.
 Are some problems and worries gone?